 While the simulation is the definition of the load profile that will be executed for the test, i.e. the number of users, the throughput and arrival rate of those users, the test duration etc.

 With this terminology in mind, we can look at the block of our script, where we define the load simulation:

-The above load simulation will simply run our scenario with a single user, which is a useful default to have in place when creating and debugging your Gatling script.
+The load simulation above will simply run our scenario with a single user.
+It is a useful default to have in place when creating and debugging your Gatling script.
 When you are ready to run an actual simulation based on your expected traffic for Black Friday, you will update this block appropriately as seen later on in this article.

 With this basic script in place, let’s move on to our next tip:

 We need to take time to model this behaviour in the scenario definition of our Gatling script.
 How this scenario looks will naturally depend on your application, but we can use the built-in Gatling Recorder to record the steps we expect our users to take through our application during Black Friday.

 The Gatling recorder acts as a proxy, capturing the traffic that is generated as the user performs various actions on the website, such as searching for a product or going through the checkout process.
 This generated code is then turned into a Gatling script, which we can use for our scenario.

 Now that we have a Gatling script in place with accurate scenarios, we need to think about the next point:

 Tip 4 – Execute Different Types of Load Test